Nutritional Science Certificate Program

 Individualized Supervised Practice Pathway (ISPP)

 The Pepperdine Nutritional Science Certificate Program-Individualized Supervised Practice Pathway (NSCP-ISPP) will be on hiatus for the academic year of 2023-2024 as we develop changes to the program curriculum.Please contact Sunnie DeLano, DHPE, RDN, (310.506.7064) should you have any further questions.

 In September 2011, the Academy of Nutrition and Dietetics announced the development of Individualized Supervised Practice Pathways or ISPPs ("ispeys") which are intended to add supervised practice capacity through ACEND-accredited dietetics programs, while providing student protections missing from the unaccredited models of the past.
 Programs that host ISPPs must be accredited in good standing by ACEND and must assure compliance with ACEND accreditation standards including those addressing supervised practice.
 Pepperdine has recently been approved by ACEND to provide ISPPs.

-The ISPP program is not a graduate degree program and in order to be eligible for the certificate program-ISPP at Pepperdine, one must have either completed a bachelor's degree in nutrition OR have completed the DPD undergraduate nutrition courses with a bachelor's degree in another discipline.
-In addition, one must have submitted an acceptable application in the past 5 years to DICAS through a previous national match and been unmatched to any supervised practice program.
+The ISPP program is not a graduate degree program and in order to be eligible for the certificate program-ISPP at Pepperdine, one must have completed a master’s degree in any field from an accredited University and hold a DPD verification statement from either a bachelor's or master’s degree program.
+In addition, one must have submitted an acceptable application in the past five years to DICAS through a previous national match and been unmatched to any supervised practice program.

 ISPP candidates should meet the minimum application standards of Pepperdine University and hold a DPD Verification Statement along with proof of a D & D Digital unsuccessful matching.
 There are ten (10) spots available that will be awarded on a year-by-year basis from qualified applicants.